 Line 4d.
-Treat as a distribution of the distributable amount for 2012 any qualifying distributions for 2012 that remain after reducing the 2011 undistributed income to zero and after electing to treat any part of the remaining distributions as a distribution out of corpus or as a distribution of a prior year's undistributed income.
-Enter only enough of the remaining 2012 qualifying distributions to reduce the 2012 distributable amount to zero.
+Treat as a distribution of the distributable amount for 2013 any gualifying distributions for 2013 that remain after reducing the 2012 undistributed income to zero and after electing to treat any part of the remaining distributions as a distribution out of corpus or as a distribution of a prior year's undistributed income.
+Enter only enough of the remaining 2013 gualifying distributions to reduce the 2013 distributable amount to zero.

 Line 4e.
-Any 2012 qualifying distributions remaining after reducing the 2012 distributable amount to zero should be treated as an excess distribution out of corpus.
+Any 2013 qualifying distributions remaining after reducing the 2013 distributable amount to zero should be treated as an excess distribution out of corpus.
 This amount may be carried over and applied to later years.

 Line 5.
-Excess qualifying distributions carryover applied to 2012.
-The foundation may apply excess qualifying distribution carryovers from its five prior years to its current-year undistributed income, but only to the extent that the undistributed income exceeds its qualifying distributions for the year.
-For example, if for the tax year X Foundation has a distributable amount of \$1,000, qualifying distributions of \$800 which it elects to treat as made out of corpus, prior-year carryovers of \$700, and no undistributed income for prior years, then it may apply only \$200 of the carryovers to its current-year undistributed income.
+Excess qualifying distributions carryover applied to 2013.
+The foundation may apply excess qualifying distribution carryovers from its five prior vears to its current-vear undistributed income, but only to the extent that the undistributed income exceeds its qualifying distributions for the year.
+For example, if for the tax year X Foundation has a distributable amount of \$1,000, gualifying distributions of \$800 which it elects to treat as made out of corpus, prior-year carryovers of \$700, and no undistributed income for prior years, then it may apply only \$200 of the carryovers to its current-year undistributed income.
 See Regulations section 53.4942(a)-3(e)(1).

-Enter any excess qualifying distributions from line 3, which were applied to 2012, in both the Corpus column and the 2012 column.
+Enter any excess qualifying distributions from line 3, which were applied to 2013, in both the Corpus column and the 2013 column.
 Apply the oldest excess qualifying distributions first.
-Thus, the organization will apply any excess qualifying distributions carried forward from 2007 before those from later years.
+Thus, the organization will apply any excess qualifying distributions carried forward from 2008 before those from later vears.